My Dinner

 Notes

-I would recommend checking out the check by step images in the main post.
+I would recommend checking out the step-by-step images in the main post.
 Also watching the video may help.

 Storage Instructions:

-The Bread tastes best the day it was baked, but keeps in an airtight container up to three days.
+The Bread tastes best the day it is baked, but keeps in an airtight container up to three days.

 Baking with Yeast: Steps for Sucess